In this section:

 What information you’ll need to provide

-Producers will have to inform us of the number of in-scope drinks containers they are putting into the Scottish market and their relevant product codes.
-As well as actual numbers sold, they will be required to provide annual forecasts of numbers anticipated and updates if these forecasts change significantly through the year.
+Producers will need to inform Circularity Scotland of the number of in-scope drink containers they are putting into the Scottish market and their relevant product codes.
+As well as actual numbers sold, producers will be required to provide annual forecasts of anticipated numbers and updates if these forecasts change significantly through the year.